Financial Institutions Sentiment Survey 2021

-We’ve surveyed more than 100 senior decision makers at global banks, insurers, wealth and asset managers and more, to get a deeper understanding of the factors impacting the UK financial services sector during one of the most turbulent years in living memory.
+We’ve surveyed more than 100 senior decision makers at financial services firms including global banks, insurers, wealth and asset managers and more, to get their opinions on the state of the sector as the UK starts to emerge from the coronavirus crisis.

-Technology remains the top investment priority for the UK financial services sector as firms seek to drive efficiency, improve customer experience and grow market share in an increasingly competitive environment.
+Technology remains the top investment priority for the UK financial services sector as firms seek to improve the customer experience, drive growth and boost productivity by investing in the cloud, APIs and Artificial Intelligence.

-For a more detailed look at the research, click on the panel at the top of the page.
+For a more detailed look at the research, download our full interactive report.

 Important legal information

 Lloyds Bank is a trading name of Lloyds Bank plc, Bank of Scotland plc, Lloyds Bank Corporate Markets plc and Lloyds Bank Corporate Markets Wertpapierhandelsbank GmbH.